Style Savvy

 Style Savvy, known as Nintendo presents: Style Boutique in the PAL region and as in Japan, is a fashion video game developed by Syn Sophia and published by Nintendo.
-It was released for the Nintendo DS on October 23, 2008 in Japan, on October 23, 2009 in Europe, and November 2, 2009 in North America.
+It was released for the Nintendo DS on October 23, 2008, in Japan, on October 23, 2009, in Europe, and November 2, 2009, in North America.
 The game is followed up by three sequels for the Nintendo 3DS called Style Savvy: Trendsetters, Style Savvy: Fashion Forward, and Style Savvy: Styling Star.

 Gameplay

-Style Savvy is played by holding the DS sideways, and the game utilizes the clock and date settings on the system.
-There are 8 locations where the player can buy clothes, accessories, change hair styles, change outfits, and work on their shop by managing items, making ads, and more.
-In the contest they can compete and stand a chance to win a rare item.
+Style Savvy is played by holding the DS sideways and primarily utilizes the touch screen for input.
+The main gameplay loop consists of buying clothing, then selling it to customers at the player's boutique based on their tastes.
+The boutique can also be managed by changing the music and interior, creating ads to send to customers, holding sales, and dressing mannequins.
+There are various other activities available, including customizing the player character's hair and makeup, getting their picture taken during outings, and advancing the game's story by participating in fashion contests.
+The activities, customers, and clothing available are determined by the system date when the game is launched.

-Using the DS Wireless play, players can also visit other players' shops, trade flyers after the Ads and Flyers option is unlocked, or take part in the contest with up to 3 other players.
-The Nintendo Wi-Fi Connection allowed players to open their own shop and let other people visit it.
-They could even download items that are not available during gameplay.
+Style Savvy is a primarily single-player game with local multiplayer features.
+Using the DS's wireless communication features, players can visit other players' boutiques, trade flyers, and compete against one another in fashion contests.
+During the service life of Nintendo Wi-Fi Connection, players could also open a separate shop for online play and visit other players' shops.